rwb/c200/README.md

 ---

-* Example 2: We work at the state criminal justice research agency and we've been asked several questions by the governor about the distribution of prison sentences (in months) for people convicted of burglary in the state.
-After some careful study, we determine that the distribution of sentences lengths is approximately normal and that the mean of the distribution is 30 months years and the standard deviation of the distribution is 4 months.
+* Example 2: We work at the state's criminal justice research agency and we've been asked several questions by the governor about the distribution of prison sentences (in months) for people convicted of burglary in the state.
+After some careful study, we determine that the distribution of sentence lengths is approximately normal and that the mean of the distribution is 30 months and the standard deviation of the distribution is 4 months.

 ---